Falling and rising factorials: Examples and combinatorial interpretation

+where all flags must be used and each flagpole can have any number of flags.
+Equivalently, this is the number of ways to partition a set of size $n$ (the flags) into $x$ distinguishable parts (the poles), with a linear order on the elements assigned to each part (the order of the flags on a given pole).

 Properties

 The rising and falling factorials are simply related to one another:

-Rising and falling factorials of integers are directly related to the ordinary factorial:
+Falling and rising factorials of integers are directly related to the ordinary factorial:

 Rising factorials of half integers are directly related to the double factorial:

-The rising and falling factorials can be used to express a binomial coefficient:
+The falling and rising factorials can be used to express a binomial coefficient:

 Thus many identities on binomial coefficients carry over to the falling and rising factorials.

 The rising and falling factorials are well defined in any unital ring, and therefore $x$ can be taken to be, for example, a complex number, including negative integers, or a polynomial with complex coefficients, or any complex-valued function.

+Real numbers and negative n

-The rising factorial can be extended to real values of $x$ using the gamma function provided $x$ and $x+n$ are real numbers that are not negative integers:
+The falling factorial can be extended to real values of $x$ using the gamma function provided $x$ and $x+n$ are real numbers that are not negative integers:

-and so can the falling factorial:
+and so can the rising factorial:

+Calculus

 Falling factorials appear in multiple differentiation of simple power functions: